 Singapore's promotion of preventive healthcare is an ongoing effort led by the Ministry of Health, done in part through national initiatives like Healthier SG.
-This comes on the back of the national 'War on Diabetes' which was declared in 2016, the COVID-19 pandemic, and the rise of chronic ailments amidst an ageing population.
+This comes on the back of the national 'War on Diabetes' which was declared in 201614, the COVID-19 pandemic, and the rise of chronic ailments amidst an ageing population.

 Globally, the COVID-19 pandemic has also prompted conscious eating.
-In a survey conducted by McKinsey in the US, 50% of respondents indicated healthy eating as their top priority.
-Another survey by GlobalData also revealed that consumers are more likely to be influenced by the health impact of food than its price when shopping.
-Climate change has impacted food production, with the subject of food security becoming a pressing issue in resource-scarce Singapore.
-The need to tap into agri-food technologies to secure a sustainable food future is now more imminent.
+In a survey conducted by McKinsey in the US, 50% of respondents indicated healthy eating as their top priority 15.
+Another survey by GlobalData also revealed that consumers are more likely to be influenced by the health impact of food than its price when shopping 16.
+Climate change has impacted food with Alchemy Fibre.